-The display (5) of the measuring instrument ALMEMO[®] 2690-8 consists of a dot matrix LCD display with 128x128 dots, or 16 lines with 8 dots.
+The display (6) of the measuring instrument ALMEMO[®] 2890-9 consists of a dot matrix LCD display with 128x128 dots, or 16 lines with 8 dots.
 For the acquisition of measuring data with the required functions and for the programming of the process control, the sensors and the device parameters, 3 categories of menus are available: Measuring-Menus (s.
 10), Programming-Menus (s.
 11) and Assistant-Menus, which can be called up over corresponding selecting menus.
 Of the 9 measuring menus, there are 3 'user' menus U1, U2, U3, which are freely definable by the user (s.
 10.7).

 If necessary, call up the menu selection using the key: If necessary, select the desired menu selection with key: Switch on the Display Lighting in 3 levels (s.
-11.5.5) Switch off the device with key:
+11.5.5) Select the menus using the keys: Call up the selected menu with key: